jariou/MachCalc/README.md

 # Machinist Calculator R package

 [![Build Status](https://travis-ci.org/jariou/machcalc.svg)](https://travis-ci.org/jariou/machcalc)
-An R package that provides a number of useful functions for machinis computations.
+An R package that provides a number of useful functions for machinist computations.

 Specifically, it has functions for

 - Gear Ratio approximation using continuous fractions